 If you’re a Mac user then you’d already know that Apple’s computers aren’t really known for their gaming prowess.
 Similarly priced Windows PCs have far better gaming performance and therefore Windows users have access to many more games.
 However, that doesn’t mean our Mac using brethren will have to invest in a Windows PC in order to play games.
-Quite a few popular games for Windows have now been ported to macOS and Mac users even have a ton of great free titles to jumpstart their gaming journey.
+Quite a few popular games for Windows have now been ported to macOS.
+And Mac users even have a ton of free titles to jumpstart their gaming journey.
 So, if you’re a Mac user who’s been meaning to delve into the vast world of gaming then you’ve come to the right place.
-We’ve curated a list of the 15 best free Mac games, spanning across various genres, that you should try before investing in more premium titles.
+We’ve curated a list of the 22 best free Mac games, spanning across various genres, that you should try before investing in more premium titles.

-Best Free Mac Games You Should Play
+Best Free Mac Games You Should Play in 2020

 - First-Person Shooters